georgehara/Arca/README.md

 Scopes can be managed with an implementation of `ScopeManager`.
 On the implementation, apply the `ScopeManagerAttribute` attribute so that ARCA can automatically add it to the dependency injection registry.
 Check the `TenantScopeUsage` test for a usage example.

-Note: Every client request from a WebApi application gets its own scope; this is accessible (and even replaced) through `IHttpContextAccessor.HttpContext.RequestServices`.
+Note: Every client request from a WebApi application gets its own scope; this is accessible (and even replaceable) through `IHttpContextAccessor.HttpContext.RequestServices`.

 ## DEPENDENCIES REGISTERED BY DEFAULT